 This is arguably the most critical protection.
 Regulated brokers are required to hold client funds in segregated bank accounts, completely separate from the company’s own operational funds.

 - Why it matters: If the broker goes bankrupt, your money is protected and cannot be used to pay the broker’s creditors.
 It ensures your deposits remain your property.
+This segregation requirement varies by jurisdiction and is one reason why choosing a properly regulated broker is crucial for capital safety.

 3.2.
 Capital Adequacy Requirements